Application of Hybrid Chain Storage Framework in Energy Trading and Carbon Asset Management: Data-Driven Workload Construction and Implementation

 \subsection{Implementation and Reproducibility}

-The implementation prioritizes determinism and reproducibility.
-All off-chain processing, sampling, and workload generation use fixed random seeds recorded in the experiment configuration.
-Given identical inputs, parameters, and contract versions, repeated executions produce identical off-chain records, settlement digests, and on-chain state transitions.
-Experiments are conducted in a local Hardhat environment with fixed compiler versions, optimization settings, and account configurations.
-Source code is available at:https://github.com/xiaohou521/OCAV.
+All off-chain processing and workload generation use fixed random seeds, ensuring that identical inputs produce identical results.
+Experiments are conducted in a local Hardhat environment with fixed compiler versions and account configurations.
+Source code is available at: https://github.com/xiaohou521/OCAV.